 Digital Object Identifier (DOI)

 Godzik, Jakub; Martinez-del-Campo, Eduardo; Newcomb, Anna G.U.S.; Reis, Marco T.; Perez-Orribo, Luis; Whiting, Alexander C.; Singh, Vaneet; Kelly, Brian P.; and Crawford, Neil R., "Biomechanical Stability Afforded By Unilateral Versus Bilateral Pedicle Screw Fixation With And Without Interbody Support Using Lateral Lumbar Interbody Fusion" (2018).
-Neurobiology.
+Translational Neuroscience.
 112.